RyXeleron/Executor-API-Docs/README.md

 # No Longer Working & Archive Missing
 ## Let us know if you have, find or get a working archive of any of these sites
+## That also applies to the Sites listed above with the `Archived` Tag as the archived version might not cover the full website hence why a proper & working version that we can host here instead is appreciated.
 [Here's Guide for Restoring Websites](https://wiki.archiveteam.org/index.php?title=Restoring), if you manage to fully restore a website from the list below you should open a [Pull Request](https://github.com/luau/Executor-API-Docs/pulls) to this repository with the website that you've restored, or you can just open an [Issue](https://github.com/luau/Executor-API-Docs/issues).
 This way we can ensure websites are safe & sound.
 This also allows us (you included) to make edits & fixes to the websites if we need to!
 | Site | Description |
 | -: | :- |